MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-accounts-in-the-general-ledger.md

 |Production|Machine Centre/Work Centre|Indirect Cost|WIP Account|Overhead Applied|

 ## <a name="assembly-costs-are-always-actual"></a>Assembly Costs are Always Actual
  As shown in the table above, assembly postings are not represented in interim accounts.
-This is because the concept of work in progress (WIP) does not apply in assembly output posting, unlike in production output posting.
+This is because the concept of work in process (WIP) does not apply in assembly output posting, unlike in production output posting.
 Assembly costs are only posted as actual cost, never as expected cost.

  For more information, see [Design Details: Assembly Order Posting](design-details-assembly-order-posting.md).